-- bullying (including cyberbullying) - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment; - sexting (also known as youth produced sexual imagery) and - initiation/hazing type violence and rituals - abusive language and repeated abusive interactions - Upskirting which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification.
+- bullying (including cyberbullying, prejudicial based bullying or discriminatory bullying) - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment;

+- Sharing of nude and semi nude images (consensual or non-consensual) - initiation/hazing type violence and rituals - abusive language and repeated abusive interactions - Upskirting which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification.
 This is a criminal office.